drdhaval2785/mbis/readme.md

 2. hottiedata (Nothing to be done by user.
 Auto-generated)
 * input - Place to store train / test data in CSV / txt format.
 (Nothing to be done by the user.
 Automatically generated.)
 * output - Place to store output data of false positives and false negatives on test data.

-# Setup (One time event)
-0. `cd path/to/this/folder'
-1. `sh setup.sh`. - This is a one time event.
-This will install python packages needed for functioning and make folder structure.

 # Steps for usage
 1. `cd path/to/this/folder'